Skip to Main Site Navigation Skip to Content Skip to Footer

 • Showcase innovative teaching at Eastern.

-Each TLC session will include a brief presentation by a faculty member on a specific teaching strategy that has been successfully implemented at Eastern, followed by time for faculty to reflect and engage in small group discussions about how the strategy might be adapted and utilized in their own discipline.
+Each TLC session will include a brief presentation by one or more faculty members on a specific teaching strategy that has been successfully implemented at Eastern, followed by time for faculty to reflect and engage in small group discussions about how the strategy might be adapted and utilized in their own discipline.

 Please come prepared to think about your own teaching (bring something to write with) and share your thoughts with your peers!